SINGHxTUSHAR/Sensor-Fault-Detection/README.md

 ## Problem Statement
 `Data: Wafers data`

-Problem Statement: Wafers are predominantly used to manufacture solar cells and are located at remote locations in bulk and they themselves consist of few hundreds of sensors.
+`Problem Statement`: Wafers are predominantly used to manufacture solar cells and are located at remote locations in bulk and they themselves consist of few hundreds of sensors.
 Wafers are fundamental of photovoltaic power generation, and production thereof requires high technology.
 Photovoltaic power generation system converts sunlight energy directly to electrical energy.

 The motto behind figuring out the faulty wafers is to obliterate the need of having manual man-power doing the same.
 And make no mistake when we're saying this, even when they suspect a certain wafer to be faulty, they had to open the wafer from the scratch and deal with the issue, and by doing so all the wafers in the vicinity had to be stopped disrupting the whole process and stuff anf this is when that certain wafer was indeed faulty, however, when their suspicion came outta be false negative, then we can only imagine the waste of time, man-power and ofcourse, cost incurred.

-Solution: Data fetched by wafers is to be passed through the machine learning pipeline and it is to be determined whether the wafer at hand is faulty or not apparently obliterating the need and thus cost of hiring manual labour.
+`Solution`: Data fetched by wafers is to be passed through the machine learning pipeline and it is to be determined whether the wafer at hand is faulty or not apparently obliterating the need and thus cost of hiring manual labour.

 ## Table of Contents
 - [Features](#features)